Ticket types for Endpoint Detection and Response (EDR)

 Execution of a renamed tool

-Coro EDR detected a renamed tool.
-Renamed tools are indicative of a masquerading technique used to avoid detection.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects renamed tools on devices.
+Attackers use this masquerading technique to avoid detection.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |